Wondering what the top zinc stocks are? Check out this list of three zinc companies that have seen share price increases so far this year.

-Positive price movement in the zinc market has also been good for some zinc-mining stocks, and with that in mind the Investing News Network has put together a list of the three top zinc stocks on the TSX in 2020.
-Data was gathered on December 14, 2020, using TradingView’s stock screener, and only companies with market caps greater than C$50 million at that time were considered.
+Positive zinc market price movement has also been good for some zinc-mining stocks, and with that in mind the Investing News Network has put together a list of the three top zinc stocks on the TSX in 2021.

-3. Teck Resources (TSX:TECK.A,TSX:TECK.B)
+1. Teck Resources (TSX:TECK.A,TSX:TECK.B)

-Share price: C$26.75; year-to-date gain: 18 percent
+Share price: C$35.75; year-to-date gain: 30 percent

 Teck Resources is a diversified mining and mineral development company with major business units in copper, steelmaking coal and zinc, in addition to investments in energy assets.
 Teck is one of the world’s largest zinc producers, and its Red Dog zinc mine in Alaska is one of the world’s largest zinc mines.

 In 2021, Teck’s production guidance calls for 275,000 to 290,000 tonnes of copper, 585,000 to 610,000 tonnes of zinc and 300,000 to 310,000 tonnes of refined zinc.
 Shares of Teck reached their highest point so far this year on June 2, coming in at C$42.50.